Lotus-King-Research/In-Three-Dimensions/README.md

 ## :grey_question: Scope of Work

+The initial scope of work aims at understanding the progression where 1) a physical object is translated into a data object, 2) the data object is edited and refined, and 3) scenes are created by arranging data objects together and by adding motion to the arrangements.

-- 1) Mapping out options for 3D scanning:
+- Mapping out options for 3D scanning:
   - methods
   - precision
   - colour